Tetracycline tablets

 About tetracycline

-Tetracycline is an antibacterial medicine.
-This means that it stops infections caused by germs (bacteria).
-It is prescribed as a treatment for infections such as chest infections, mouth infections, sexually transmitted infections, and infections resulting from some types of bites.
+Tetracycline is a type of antibiotic that is used to treat bacterial infections such as chest infections, mouth infections, sexually transmitted infections, and infections resulting from some types of bites.

 Tetracycline is also prescribed for some longer-term skin conditions, such as acne and rosacea.